Spirituality & Sexuality:

 Use of ‘First Nations’ Images and Traditions

 I sometimes use decks that are based on North American aboriginal spiritual traditions.
 These decks have been designed by artists of Lakota, Iroquois, Cherokee and Choctaw descent.
 I make no claim to have been trained or raised within those traditions and do not identify as a ‘shaman’ or ‘medicine man’.
-I do not represent or ‘speak for’ those traditions beyond the cards’ artwork and published traditions of the First Nations that inspires some of our own practises.
+I do not represent or ‘speak for’ those traditions beyond the cards’ artwork and published traditions of the First Nations that inspires some of my own practices.
 I can not totally remove my Anglo-Saxon heritage or my ‘modern western’ cultural upbringing from readings.